ckan/ckanext-xloader/README.rst

     # The maximum size of files to load into DataStore.
 In bytes.
 Default is 1 GB.
     ckanext.xloader.max_content_length = 1000000000

-    # Always use messytables instead of attempting a direct PostgreSQL COPY.
+    # To always use messytables to load data, instead of attempting a direct
-    # This more closely matches the DataPusher's behavior, both in results
+    # PostgreSQL COPY, set this to True.
+This more closely matches the
-    # (automatically guessing column types) and in speed.
+    # DataPusher's behavior.
+It has the advantage that the column types
+    # are guessed.
+However it is more error prone, far slower and you can't run
+    # the CPU-intensive queue on a separate machine.
-    ckanext.xloader.compatibility_mode = True
+    ckanext.xloader.just_load_with_messytables = False

     # The maximum time for the loading of a resource before it is aborted.
     # Give an amount in seconds.
 Default is 60 minutes